Cacti/documentation/Command-Line-Scripts.md

 Why are those `Host Templates` of such importance for this script?
 Well, when using this script to add a new device, there are 3 required parameters.
 The `description` and the `device ip address` are of course left to you.
 But for assigning the correct `Host Template Id`, you should first know the correct id of that very parameter.
 For the purpose of this chapter we assume to add a device that will be associated to a `ucd/net SNMP Host`, so the id of `3` is required.

-If you do not want to associate the host to any `Host Template Id`, known as host template None, please provide the parameter `--template=0` or omit this parameter.
+If you do not want to associate the host to any `Host Template Id`, known as host template None, either provide the parameter `--template=0` or omit this parameter.

 ### List all Community Strings